mdudavillela/mdudavillela/README.md

 ## 🌟 About Me
-I'm a **Statistics and Data Science** student passionate about education, mathematics, and the exact sciences.
+I'm a **Statistics and Data Science** student at UNICAMP passionate about education, mathematics, and the exact sciences.
 As a lifelong learner, I’m always seeking new knowledge.